Database Information Retrieval

 Searching Bibliographic Records

 Bibliographic information is also called metadata.
 Bibliographic records are metadata about specific items (books, articles, photos, etc.) in a bibliographic or academic database.
 Metadata is broadly defined as data about data, or sometimes as information about information.
 For example, a title of a book is metadata about the name of a book.
 The author name of a journal article is metadata about the author of a journal article.
 And so forth.
-The metadata about a specific item such as a book or journal article is a record.
-In a database, this metadata is created by professionals and is well structured (as illustrated in Figure 1 above).
+The complete metadata about a specific item such as a book or journal article is a record.
+In a database, this metadata is created by professionals and is well structured, as illustrated in Figure 1 above.
 As searchers, this means that there are pre-set fields that we can search in academic databases and that these pre-set fields specifically search the corresponding metadata.
-For example, in Academic Search Complete (ASC), we can search the following fields:
+For example, in Academic Search Complete (ASC), records are described with the following metadata, and this means we can search ASC using this metadata.
+This kind of structured, field-specific searching is known as fielded search, and it's one of the most powerful features of academic databases.

 • Author